isomerpages/sndgo-corp/_about-smart-nation/our-smart-nation-journey/achievements.md

 The top 10 cities in the IMD Smart City Index 2019 are Singapore, Zurich, Oslo, Geneva, Copenhagen, Auckland, Taipei Citiy, Helsinki, Bilbao and Dusseldorf.

-Click <a href="https://www.imd.org/research-knowledge/reports/imd-smart-city-index-2019/" target="_blank">here</a>  to find out more about MD-SUTD Smart City Index 2019.
+Click on the link to find out more about the <a href="https://www.imd.org/research-knowledge/reports/imd-smart-city-index-2019/" target="_blank">IMD-SUTD Smart City Index 2019</a>.

 [Return to top](#our-achievements)